How to apply

 If you are unable to access the internet, contact the UCAS Customer Service Unit on 0870 112 2211.

-You can apply to UCAS from 1 September for entry the following autumn.
-The normal closing date for receipt of applications is 15 January, following which you can apply through UCAS Extra (30 June is the deadline for international applications).
+You can apply through UCAS from 1 September for entry the following autumn.
+The closing date for receipt of applications to be given equal consideration is 15 January.

 Information for international applicants